Thousands of new domain names are being released, giving businesses a wider choice when trying to find a memorable domain name for their company

 What happens when a new domain name is launched

-Rather than being released all at once, new domain names are being drip-fed onto the market in a process that started at the end of 2013 and which is still on going in 2016.
+Rather than being released all at once, new domain names are being drip-fed onto the market in a process that started at the end of 2013.

 When an open domain is released, it goes through three phases: